Wrong EIN or EIN Error? Ultimate Guide to EINs

 EIN Reference Number 107: Single-Member LLC With Too Many EINs

-An EIN Reference Number 107 indicates that your single-member LLC (with employees) has more than one Sole Proprietorship EIN.
+EIN Reference Number 107 indicates that your single-member LLC with employees has more than one sole proprietorship EIN.

-You don’t need to have a separate EIN for the owner of a single-member LLC, because the IRS views them as sole proprietorships unless they elect to be taxed in another way.
-However, if you have employees, you do.
+You don’t need a separate EIN for the owner of a single-member LLC because the IRS views them as sole proprietorships unless they elect to be taxed in another way.
+However, if you have employees, you need a separate EIN.

 If you get this error, contact the IRS customer service team for assistance.